| |

 mental & sensate events, it advocates, in agreement with system theory,

-chaostheory & process philosophy,
+chaostheory & Process Philosophy,

 dependent arising as the "king of logic" (cf. Tsongkhapa).